 Getting there: 20 minutes walk from Amsterdam Central Station or take Trams 13, 14 and 17 and buses 170, 172 and 174 stop nearby, at the ‘Westermarkt’ stop.

-Meet famous people all in one place at the amazing world of Madame Tussauds.
-Located on Dam Square in Amsterdam and quite close by to Anne Franks House.
+Meet famous people all in one place in the amazing world of Madame Tussauds.
+Located on Dam Square in Amsterdam, Madame Tussauds is quite close by to the Anne Frank House Museum so you can visit them both in one day.
 Go crazy snapping pictures with famous performers, royalty, film stars, artists...you name it!
-Open daily from 10am to 8 pm (depends on the season, do check the official opening hours on their website!).

 #HHWT Tip: Buy the tickets online and save a few euros.
 You also get into the fast-track queue.